RIOT-OS/riot-course/README.md

 The course is split in 5 sections:

 - [Introduction](https://aabadie.github.io/riot-course/slides/01-introduction)
-  contains generalities around the project
+  contains generalities about the RIOT project
 - [Getting started](https://aabadie.github.io/riot-course/slides/02-getting-started)
   contains the basics to start building and programming basics applications with RIOT